griffhurt/griffhurt.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I was chosen as the 2023-2024 Outstanding Undergraduate Student in the Department of Computer Science
+I was chosen as one of the 2023-2024 Outstanding Undergraduate Students in the Department of Computer Science